landlab/landlab/docs/source/user_guide/faq.rst

     sudo apt-get remove python-setuptools
     pip install setuptools # add "--upgrade" if needed

-And then you can cd to landlab and this works: #attnKaty
+And then you can cd to landlab and this works:

 .. code-block:: python